arangodb/docs/3.10/administration-reduce-memory-footprint.md

 the environment variable
 [`ARANGODB_OVERRIDE_DETECTED_TOTAL_MEMORY`](programs-arangod-env-vars.html).

-However, there will be situations in which there are good reasons why these defaults are not suitable and the administrator will therefore want to fine tune memory usage.
+However, there may be situations in which there are good reasons why these defaults are not suitable and the administrator wants to fine tune memory usage.
 The two major reasons for this are:

- - something else (potentially another `arangod` server) is running on the same machine so that our `arangod` is supposed to use less than the available RAM, and/or
+ - something else (potentially another `arangod` server) is running on the same machine so that your `arangod` is supposed to use less than the available RAM, and/or
  - the actual usage scenario makes it necessary to increase the memory allotted to some subsystem at the cost of another to achieve higher